wbglaeser/royalty_reporting/README.md

 To run and test the pipeline I have created a small number of mock up tables in my bigquery environment.
 The data goes back to the week starting on 2020-12-21.
 This is also when the airflow scheduler will start running.

 Considering the size of the project the airflow setup comes with significant overhead.
 I decided for the approach both to allow for convenient monitoring and the possibility to scale at a later stage.
+The current versions runs locally using the LocalExecutor.
+For production this could of course be moved to a more suitable environment such as *google cloud compose*.

 **Please Note**: